bookofproofs/bookofproofs.github.io/_sources/history/19th-century/herglotz.md

 **Gustav Herglotz** was a Czech-born German mathematician  best known for his works on the theory of relativity and seismology.

 ### Mathematical Profile (Excerpt):
-* His father was Gustav Herglotz, a notary, who died when his son was three years old.
 * Wishing to concentrate more on astronomy, Herglotz decided that he would be able to attend more appropriate courses at the University of Munich and so, after one year at the University of Vienna, he moved to Munich in 1900.
 * In Munich, Herglotz was advised by Hugo von Seeliger and Ludwig Boltzmann.
 * It was discovered on 13 August 1898 by Gustav Witt at the Urania Observatory in Berlin.